How to Prepare an Effective Patent Invalidation Search Report: Tips for Practitioners

 Analyzing the Retrieved Results

 Once the broad and exhaustive search processes are completed, the next critical step in preparing a patent invalidation search report is analyzing the retrieved results.
-This stage involves sifting through the gathered prior art to determine its relevance and potential impact on the patent’s validity.

 The Art of Analysis